jzodn/notes-app/README.md

 # Notes Web App

 ## About The Project
 This web application allows users to create an account and manage their personal notes.
-Built with TypeScript and Next.js, it leverages PostgreSQL and Prisma for database management, and utilizes NextAuth for secure user authentication.
+Built with TypeScript and Next.js, it leverages PostgreSQL and Prisma for database management, and utilises NextAuth for secure user authentication.

 ### Built With
 - **[Next.js](https://nextjs.org/)** - The React framework for production.